 The Australian Terrier is an intelligent dog and trained fairly easily.
 The education should take the form of game, be varied and full of positive emotions.

 Australian terrier loves challenges.
-Training should be both challenging and fun, but also there should be some reward for a well done job.
+Training should be both challenging and fun, but also there should be some reward for a job well done.
 This can be a favorite treat, toy or simply to soak and praise him.

 It is also desirable to train your Terrier to get used to a cell.
 This will help you a lot in the further training and will be useful when you have to travel.
 These are energetic dogs and need daily exercise to spend their energy.